tibbe/talks/stanford-2011/performance.md

 # Summary

-* When working on performance critical code, focus on memory layout first, micro optimzations second (just like in any other language).
+* Focus on memory layout and good performance almost always follows.

 * Strictness annotations are mainly used on loop variables and in data type definitions.